COVID-19 UPDATE: ALL RESTAURANTS IN LOS ANGELES ARE CLOSED UNTIL FURTHER NOTICE.

 The first time I visited Grand Central Market, it was a chaotic mix of cultures, food, exotic ethnic produce, and jostling people.
 I loved it!
 Times have changed and the gentrification of Grand Central Market is nearly complete.
-Sparkling-clean booths sell overpriced coffee, craft beer, and oysters.
-There’s a crazy-long line of young, cool types waiting to order at Egg Slut.
-(It’s EGGS, people!)
+Sparkling-clean booths sell overpriced coffee, craft beer, and even oysters.
+There’s a crazy-long line of young, cool types waiting to order overpriced eggs at Egg Slut.

 I almost always get a sope – a fried disc of masa piled high with goodness.
 (The only downside is that you get a ridiculously flimsy plastic fork to try to eat it with!)